JonasMoss/univariateML/README.md

 ## Overview

 [`univariateML`](https://univariateml.netlify.com/index.html) is an
-`R`-package for fast, easy, and reliable maximum likelihood estimation for a [selection](https://univariateml.netlify.com/articles/distributions.html) of parametric univariate densities.
+`R`-package for user-friendly maximum likelihood estimation of a [selection](https://univariateml.netlify.com/articles/distributions.html) of parametric univariate densities.
 In addition to basic estimation capabilities, this package support visualization through `plot` and